 I must say I really liked them despite them being too expensive to stock up! 🙂 I played my guitar often with this set and would almost record a short sample.
-But D string broke at the tuning post!
+But the D string broke at the tuning post!
 So next time, I will also publish something regarding this set of strings.

 For those who don’t know about La Bella company, they are an old-established family company based in New York, USA.

 When I used to work in the musical instruments industry, I had the chance to meet them in Frankfurt Musik Messe.
 Really lovely people and excellent company!

 La Bella is the oldest and continuously family-owned and operated string manufacturer in the world!
 Their tradition of string manufacturing dates back to the 1640s in Salie, Italy.
 In 1913, brothers Olinto & Emilio Mari moved to New York and also brought their family business with them!